mabelzhang/rockisland/RockIsland1/README.md

   Would need third party library to write to Excel file from Python.
   Currently, the csv file is manually converted to .xlsx format, so that AnyLogic can import it to a population agent.

-- AnyLogic Database does not automatically refresh when the postcodes input .xlsx file is changed.
-  User needs to click on Database > New > Database table, to reload the same file, in order for it to update.
-That is not sustainable for changing the randomly selected list of postcodes outside AnyLogic.
+  That is not sustainable for an automatic software pipeline that changes the randomly selected list of postcodes on demand, as it needs to be changed outside AnyLogic.

   Unclear if it is possible to randomly select a list from the database table of 800+ postcodes, inside AnyLogic, and then populate the agent using the selected list.